the

 ear-shot.

-I was aware of anything it was that I HAD been reincarnated
+I was aware of anything remotely life-alterating it was that I had been reincarnated after all!
+Recycled.
+Repurposed.
+Essentially I was given

 a second chance to start over from scratch.
 I got what I asked